Skip to main content

 mister_systems

-List available retro gaming systems on MiSTer-FPGA with ROM counts and storage locations to discover platforms before searching or launching games.
+List all available retro gaming systems on MiSTer-FPGA, showing ROM counts and storage locations.
+Use this to identify platforms before searching or launching games.

 Instructions